LightBike: Reception

-Legacy
+Sequel

-LightBike 2 is the second installment of its following game which provides more features to the table, Including more customization, power ups, maps, a tournament, and servers made by other players as of its release until 2017.
+LightBike 2 is the second installment of the series.
+It includes additional customization, power ups, and maps, as well as a tournament mode and servers made by other players as of 2017.

 148Apps gave LightBike 2 3.5/5 stars, writing "While Light Bike 2 does a good job of mimicking a TRON light cycle battle, it doesn't build a strong enough game around that experience to encourage prolonged play.
 Network issues also plague the game."
 KnowyourMobile wrote "After that, all we can hope is that Disney's lawyers don't come down on LightBike 2 once Tron: Legacy is ready for release on the iPhone, but if we were the developer we wouldn't be holding our breath.
 This game isn't likely to survive the movie marketing, so if it sounds appealing, don't dally".
 MacLife listed the game in an article entitled The 7 Best TRON Games for iOS and Mac, commenting "LightBike 2's instructions, settings, and eye candy are minimal, but what really makes the game glow is its choice of arenas.
 Okay, there are only two choices: one is a standard grid, but the second features multiple grids at different heights, allowing for jumps to lower platforms and desperate escapes up ramps.
 It's completely baffling for human and AI opponents alike, and dizzying fun for Tron fans."